Dario Chistolini

 Dario Chistolini (born 14 September 1988 in Kempton Park, South Africa) is a South African-born Italian rugby union player.
-He currently plays for Petrarca Padova in the Italian domestic league Top10.
-He plays as a prop.
+He currently plays for Verona Rugby in the Italian domestic league Serie A. He plays as a prop and also Assistant coach of First XV.

 Dario joined Gloucester for the start of the 2011–12 season.
 He joined from Petrarca.

 On 6 April 2013, Chistolini will leave Gloucester to return home to Italy to join the new franchise Zebre for 2013/14 season.

+In 2022–2023 season, he played for Petrarca Padova in the Italian domestic league Top10.

 He previously played for Italy A. Chistolini was selected for Italy for the 2014 mid-year Test series.
 He made his debut, as a replacement from the bench, losing to Samoa 15–0 on 14 June 2014.